kingsley-devy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 12. 12-newest_files: display the 10 newest files in the current dir, one perline sorted from the newest to the oldest.

 * 13. 13-unique: print only words that appear only once, one line per word, word should be sorted"

+* 14. 14-findthatword: Display lines containing the pattern "root from the fthe /etc/passwd"